Scott Adsit: 2010s

-After the success of Moral Orel, Adsit and Dino Stamatopoulos started working together again on their newest stop-motion animation series Mary Shelley's Frankenhole, which Adult Swim has ordered ten episodes for its first season, which began airing on June 27, 2010.
+After the success of Moral Orel, Adsit and Dino Stamatopoulos worked together again on their newest stop-motion animation series Mary Shelley's Frankenhole, which first aired on Adult Swim on June 27, 2010 and ran for a total of 20 episodes over 2 seasons.
 Adsit directed, wrote, produced and provided many of the lead voices.
 In June 2010, Adsit hosted a panel featuring comic book writers Dan Slott, Frank Tieri, and Chris Claremont at HeroCon in Charlotte, North Carolina.
 In 2012 a character named Agent Scott Adsit appeared as an agent of S.H.I.E.L.D. in Marvel's Deadpool, and has since become a recurring character in the title.

 Adsit also guest starred as the "Guest Bailiff" in three episodes of John Hodgman's podcast Judge John Hodgman.
 Adsit starred as himself in John Hodgman's Netflix comedy special John Hodgman: Ragnarok.

 Adsit voiced the huggable robot Baymax in the 2014 Disney animated film Big Hero 6.
 Producer Roy Conli said "The fact that his character is a robot limits how you can emote, but Scott was hilarious.
 He took those boundaries and was able to shape the language in a way that makes you feel Baymax's emotion and sense of humor.
 Scott was able to relay just how much Baymax cares."

 Adsit joined the Season 3 cast of the Adult Swim live-action TV series The Heart, She Holler as the corrupt Sheriff, starring alongside Amy Sedaris.
 Paste Magazine stated that "Sedaris and Adsit, two relatively new co-stars, have great chemistry".

 Adsit plays Sheriff Ridge in Wolverine: The Long Night, a scripted podcast serial.

 He also had a recurring role as news anchor Greg Hart in the HBO political sitcom Veep.

 Adsit performs live in the show John and Scott with John Lutz and in Adsit and Eveleth with Jet Eveleth.

 Adsit continues to act, improvise and teach at I.O.
 West and the Upright Citizens Brigade.